Th3Tul1p3/SEC_2/README.md

     laboratoire_2 [FLAGS] [OPTIONS]

 FLAGS:
     -h, --help         Prints help information
-    -l, --login             If you want to login
+    -l, --login        If you want to login --pwd-reset    If you want to reset password -r, --register     If you want to register
-    -p, --password-reset    If you want to reset password -r, --register          If you want to register -t, --twofa             If you want to disable/enable 2fa -V, --version           Prints version information
+    -t, --twofa        If you want to disable/enable 2fa -V, --version      Prints version information

 OPTIONS:
-        --browser <browser>      enter password [default: ]
-        --password <password>    enter password [default: empty]
-        --username <username>    enter username [default: empty]
+        --browser <browser>      to open open 2fa (tested with brave and firefox) [default: ] -p, --password <password>    enter password [default: ] -u, --username <username>    enter username [default: ]
 ```

 ## Exemple d'enregistrement